 In a separate bowl beat the cream cheese until soft.
 Add the sugar and beat until fully mixed.

 Add the cream cheese mixture to the whipped cream and beat until thoroughly incorporated.
 Line the dish with lady fingers all around the edge and add lady fingers to bottom of dish for bottom layer.
 Add a couple scoops of cream mixture, as much fruit/layer as desired, and then another layer of lady fingers.
 Repeat layering until you reach the top of the cake.
 For the last layer spread the cream mixture and decorate with fruit pieces as desired.
 Refrigerate until ready to serve.

 We spent last weekend in Ville de Québec, Canada.
 We first thought of this trip a little over a year ago so that James could shoot some footage for a project that he is working on, but we decided to do it in mid September as a birthday/anniversary/engagement trip.
 We were able to practice a little bit of our French (which I’m committed to working on this year before the honeymoon), and even though we only had a couple of days, we were able to fully explore Vieux-Québec.
 It was a perfect romantic weekend getaway.

 Here James is very excited to be walking along Terrasse Dufferin outside Le Château Frontenac.
 This grand hotel is the most prominent feature on Cap Diamant, and we spent a lot of time admiring it during the day and night, exterior and interior.

-We stayed very close by at Hôtel Cap Diamant.
+We stayed very close-by at Hôtel Cap Diamant.
 It was a small bed and breakfast tucked away on a quiet, charming little street.
-As you can see, I was quite tired after a full night of traveling.

 There are a number of wonderful edifices built by both the French and English throughout the city.
 This building is where the Ministry of Finance is located.